 - Attachments to the email – Sends the document as an attachment to the email.

 - Links at the end of the email body – Appends the URLs to the body of the email.
-When a user clicks on the link, the user will need to login to FileHold to access the document.
-If the user does not have the correct permissions they will not be able to access the document.
+When a user clicks on the link, the user need to login to FileHold to access the document.
+If the user does not have the correct permissions they are not able to access the document.
 Your library administrator determines the link types that are appended to the email.

 The Web Client uses its own email client to email documents.
 Documents are emailed from the email address that the user is logged into the Web Client with.

 In the Web Client, select the documents that you want to send by selecting the check box next to the document name.

 Select Send to > Email or Email and Checkout from the FileHold toolbar.